C preprocessor

 <tool, programming>

-(cpp) The standard Unix macro-expansion utility run as the first phase of the C compiler, cc.
+(cpp) The standard Unix macro-expansion utility that runs as the first phase of the C compiler, cc.
 Cpp interprets lines beginning with "#" such as

 #define BUFFER_SIZE 256